Find Your Healthy Balance

 - Societal Cohesion

-Your priorities and preferences differ, so your verdict will too.
-Try working from home, be honest with yourself about its pros and cons, and find your balance.
+Your priorities and preferences differ.
+Try working from home, make your own honest verdicts on its pros and cons, and find your own balance.